March 18th 2026

 In his instructions to Timothy the pastor, Apostle Paul suggested that the Holy Spirit provides the believer a path away from fear and filled with power and love: "For God has not given us a spirit of fear, but of power and of love and of a sound mind."
 (2 Timothy 1:7).
 This works its way out in the life of believers in remarkable ways.

-"And these signs will follow those who believe: In My name they will cast out demons; they will speak with new tongues; they will take up serpents; and if they drink anything deadly, it will by no means hurt them; they will lay hands on the sick, and they will recover.”
-Mark 16:17-18
+"And these signs shall follow them that believe; In my name shall they cast out devils; they shall speak with new tongues; 18 They shall take up serpents; and if they drink any deadly thing, it shall not hurt them; they shall lay hands on the sick, and they shall recover" Mark 16:17-18

-"But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth.”
+"But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth."
 Acts 1:8

-"For our gospel did not come to you in word only, but also in power, and in the Holy Spirit" 1 Thessalonians 1:5
+"For our gospel came not unto you in word only, but also in power, and in the Holy Ghost" 1 Thessalonians 1:5

-"The fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
-Against such there is no law."
+"But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, Meekness, temperance: against such there is no law."
 Galatians 5:22-23

-"Beloved, let us love one another, for love is of God; and everyone who loves is born of God and knows God."
-1 John 4:7
+"Beloved, let us love one another: for love is of God; and every one that loveth is born of God, and knoweth God" 1 John 4:7

 Scriptures: 1 Thessalonians 5:19-24, Romans 8:13